 True, it's not the same Soho your dad fondly remembers hound-dogging about in his wilder youth.
-Everywhere in London is changing, and this neighbourhood with it — much of the scruffiness replaced by chain bars, and a lot of independents closing doors or moving east.
+Everywhere in London is changing, and this neighbourhood with it.
+Much of the former scruffiness has been replaced by chain bars, and a lot of independents are closing doors or moving east.

 But it's still a place where utilitarian ramen caffs and Mexican street food stalls rub shoulders with high-end French bistros and late night blues bars.

 Note: For the purposes of this article we're counting Soho as the area enclosed in the circle of Regent Street to the west, Oxford Street to the north, Shaftesbury Avenue to the south and Charing Cross Road in the east.